ingridbmason/Network-literacy/PITCHME.md

 ![Move 1TB Data](AARNet-specific/Data-Transfer-Infograph_400px.png)

+See Tech of the Internets <a href="https://techinternets.com/copy_calc">File Transfer Time Calculator</a>

 Note:
 Time can be saved if the network speeds are tested ahead of trying to transfer data, network traffic levels are known, and file sizes have been calculated.
 For example: I have 20TB data to transfer on a 40Gbps link.
 How long will it take to transfer that data?
 Answer: Speed: 40 Gbps, Size: 20 TB, Time: 1 Hours, 15 Minutes and 05 Seconds.